-Avoid acting like you have super powers and super knowledge: God is not an enigma that solves everything according to our human logic.
-He is a mystery that we enter into.
-He is greater than all of us and he many times calls us to undergo quite a lot of uncertainty (otherwise there would be no room for trust).
+Avoid acting like you have super powers and extensive knowledge: God is a mystery that we enter into.
+He is greater than all of us and He many times calls us to undergo quite a lot of uncertainty (otherwise there would be no room for trust).

 10. Seek the wellbeing of others

 God is a gift that we wish to share and that is what the person in front of us should sense, rather than sensing that you are feeding him something distasteful that he must grudgingly chew on for his own good, like we do with young children.